-Oilfields are reopening, and life in West Texas is getting back to normal.
-But with so much invested in our vast but volatile local oil and gas reserves, it’s easy to miss some crucial details about what it’s really like on the Permian Basin.More about Life on the Basin
+West Texas oilfields are the driving force behind the U.S. oil and gas industry.
+And with so much invested in our vast, sometimes volatile local reserves, it’s easy to miss some crucial details about life on the Permian Basin.More about Life on the Basin

 The Permian Basin is a unique stretch of the American landscape with stunning views of the earth “touching” the sky in the distance.
 Its beauty aside, geologically, a “basin” is a depression in the earth’s surface—usually caused by erosion and long-ago earthquakes.

 As one of the largest basins in North America, the Permian Basin is actually three smaller basins, covering most West Texas and southeastern New Mexico – about 86,000 miles in all.

 Most notably, the region is one of the most productive oil and gas basins in the United States, accounting for almost half of U.S. Output from the Permian, which stretches across Texas and New Mexico, hit 5.14 million barrels a day in 2022, and is expected to reach 5.316 million.
-And while output fell dramatically due to COVID and current inflation worries may dampen refinement capacity, the pumpjacks and derricks throughout the Delaware, Midland, and Central Basin Platforms are once again ramping up.
+And while output fell due to COVID and current inflation worries may dampen refinement capacity, the pumpjacks and derricks at Delaware, Midland, and Central Basin Platforms are up and running.